Best Steps To Grow Parsnips In Containers

 - To ensure full drying, spread them out on a single layer in a warm, dry area with excellent airflow.

-- Break open the seed heads once they have dried, then separate the seeds.
+- Break open the seed heads once they have dried, then separate them.

 - The seeds should be kept in an airtight container.
 It is advisable to plant them within a year of purchase because germination rates decline with time.